marijnh/Eloquent-JavaScript/11_async.md

 }
 ```

-This makes use of the fact that a promise can only be resolved or rejected once—if the given promise resolves or rejects first, that result will be the result of the promise returned by `withTimeout`.
+This makes use of the fact that a promise can only be resolved or rejected once—if the promise given as argument resolves or rejects first, that result will be the result of the promise returned by `withTimeout`.
 If, on the other hand, the `setTimeout` fires first, rejecting the promise, any further resolve or reject calls are ignored.

 To find the whole passcode, we need to repeatedly look for the next digit by trying each digit.
 If authentication succeeds, we know we have found what we are looking for.
 If it immediately fails, we know that digit was wrong, and must try the next digit.
 If the request times out, we have found another correct digit, and must continue by adding another digit.